japhialoo/COMP2042_CW_hcyjl7/README.md

 3. Added permanent high-score list stored in file that the program will retrieve according to user playing.
 4. Added retry and menu button at the end of the game.
 5. Bug fixes for random values spawning when no cells have moved or merged.
-6. Bug fixes for values merging in cases of 2 2 2 2 merging to create 8 0 0 0 instead of 4 4 0 0
+6. Bug fixes for values double merging values in a single move.
 7. Pop-up window for score when player runs out of moves in game.
 8. Bug fixes for cell overflowing out of the cell after hitting value 1024 and above.
 9. Added a logo to the game that will be visible when user launches the program.